What is it like when those closest to you are not there any longer?

 “You replied that you weren’t sure about gaining or losing weight, so you got undressed and weighed yourself.
 The scale read 165, and you said that was about 3 pounds more than your normal weight.
 You said you’d had a big meal at dinner the night before, so that might be the reason for your 3-pound weight gain.
 How often do you weigh yourself?”

 “My tennis coach tells us to weigh ourselves at the same time each day, right after we get up and we’ve used the toilet.
 That way, it’s more reliable.
 So, that’s what I do.
 And I weigh myself before and after using the weight training equipment.
-We record our weight so we can see how it’s changing.
-If it’s changing.”
+We record our weight so we can see if it’s changing and if so how it’s changing.”

 “When I asked if you were eating enough, it was implied that I was also asking if you were overeating.”